-Venezuela targets Guaido with probe, travel ban, asset freeze
+'Serious consequences,' U.S. warns, after Venezuela moves on Guaido

 The measures triggered higher global oil prices, angry responses from China and Russia and the first serious moves against Guaido since he challenged Maduro’s claim on the presidency last week.

-The Supreme Court approved a request from Venezuelan Attorney General Tarek Saab to open a preliminary investigation into Guaido based on accusations he helped foreign countries to interfere in internal matters.
-The court also imposed a travel ban on the 35-year-old leader and froze his bank accounts.
+Venezuelan Attorney General Tarek Saab said he had asked the Supreme Court to open a preliminary investigation into Guaido, accusing him of helping foreign countries to interfere in internal matters.
+He also asked the court to impose a travel ban on the 35-year-old leader and to freeze his bank accounts.

-As a lawmaker who heads the National Assembly, Guaido has immunity from prosecution unless ordered by a top court.
-But the 32-member Supreme Court is loyal to Maduro and moved quickly to open the investigation.

-In response to news earlier of the attorney general’s plan, U.S. national security adviser John Bolton warned of “serious consequences for those who attempt to subvert democracy and harm Guaido,” in a tweet that described Saab as the “illegitimate former Venezuelan Attorney General.”
+In response, U.S. national security adviser John Bolton warned of “serious consequences for those who attempt to subvert democracy and harm Guaido,” in a tweet that described Saab as the “illegitimate former Venezuelan Attorney General.”

-The United States and several other countries have recognized Guaido as Venezuela’s legitimate head of state and denounced Maduro as a usurper.
+The United States and several other countries have recognised Guaido as Venezuela’s legitimate head of state and denounced Maduro as a usurper.
 Maduro, sworn in on Jan.
 10 for a second term after disputed elections last year, accuses Guaido of staging a U.S.-directed coup against him.
 Maduro is backed by a number of countries, including Russia.

 Maduro’s inauguration sparked protests throughout Venezuela.
 Over 40 people are believed to have been killed in political violence last week, including 26 shot by pro-government forces, five killed in house raids and 11 during looting, U.N. human rights spokesman Rupert Colville said on Tuesday.